WWRC Police Department

 The WWRC Police Department is a full-service sworn law enforcement agency devoted to the welfare of the WWRC campus, clients, staff, visitors and the local community.
 The Department enforces state laws, local ordinances and WWRC policies, rules and regulations on all property owned or controlled by the agency, as well as on adjacent streets and sidewalks.
 The Department has good working relationships with neighboring agencies and responds to calls within its jurisdictions as requested and authorized.

 Message from the Chief of Police

-The mission of the Woodrow Wilson Rehabilitation Center Police Department is to provide
+The mission of the Wilson Workforce and Rehabilitation Center Police Department is to provide

 - a safe and secure campus setting for the clients, visitors and staff at WWRC,

 - enforcement of all criminal, traffic and regulatory laws within the WWRC campus and surrounding area.

 The Wilson Workforce and Rehabilitation Center Police Department is comprised of seven full-time, sworn Police Officers certified by the Virginia Department of Criminal Justice Services.
 These Police Officers are responsible for all calls for service received on the WWRC campus, as well as assisting with emergency calls in the immediate area.
 The WWRC Police Department consists of sworn Police Officers.
 The Department strives to maintain a highly trained Police Force on the WWRC campus, and currently several officers hold general instructor certifications and are specialty instructors in several different fields.

 Special Message from the WWRC Director